 1953: An automatic telephone exchange is built to service the 115 phone subscribers in Pukerua Bay previously handled from Plimmerton.

 1956: St. Mark’s Anglican Church is dedicated in Rawhiti Road on a site donated by Mrs. Isabella Wall.

 1958: The new post office building opens on January, 8th.
 Previously, the post office had operated first in Ames’ store and then in a separate shop.

 In the 1950s and 1960s, Pukerua Bay sees significant growth of its residential population.
 The completed highway and electric train services make Pukerua Bay a viable choice to live in for people commuting to work as far as to Wellington.

-1965: In July, the Scout Hall is relocated from Teihana Road to its present site at the end of Kotipu Place, next to the Greenmeadows Reserve.
+1965: In July, the Scout Hall (formerly the RSA Hall is relocated from Teihana Road to its present site at the end of Kotipu Place, next to the Greenmeadows Reserve.

 1969: The present group of shops between Rawhiti Road and State Highway 1 is built.

 Late 20th Century